How to startup by not outsourcing your product development

-Business season is picking up and the mobile app market is humming at a higher pitch again.
-We are getting a lot of app idea inquiries that repeat the 3 following questions.
-A lot of them are not good candidates to be taken by our team; so we figured perhaps it was a good idea to answer them here:
+The business season is picking up, and the mobile app market is humming at a higher pitch again.
+We are getting a lot of startup app idea inquiries that repeat the three following questions.
+A lot of them are not good candidates to be taken by our team, so we figured perhaps it was a good idea to answer them here:

 The NDA for ideas